drkaizeng/fingers_in_the_pi/docs/projects/home_made_keyboard.md

 ## Electronics basics
 When looking into writing code to respond to push button signals, two unfamiliar terms kept popping up: pull-up and pull-down.
 So we spent sometime trying to understand the basics, just so that we wouldn't blow up the Pi :-).

-The following is what we have found.
+A TL;DR summary of what we found is:

+- Use the built-in pull-up resistor if one side of the button is connected to ground, and the other to a GPIO pin.
+- Use the built-in pull-down resistor if one side of the button is connected to a 3V3 pin, and the other to any GPIO pin.

 ### The state of a digital logic gate (pin)
 When a GPIO pin is connected to a push button, we are effectively using the pin as a digital logic gate.
 A logic gate has two state: high and low.
 If the voltage from the pin of the chip to the chip's ground is below \(V_L\), then the pin's state is regarded as low.
 If the input voltage is above \(V_H\), then its state is regarded as high.
 Obviously, \(0 < V_L < V_H < V_\text{MAX}\).
 The interval \((V_L, V_H)\) is known as the indeterminate region, in which the state of the pin is neither high nor low.
 The purpose of pull-up/pull-down resisitors are to tie the state of the pin to high/low, by, e.g., preventing accidental switching of state due to interference.
 They also control the current flow and prevent short circuit.